More than a feeling: Expressive style influences cortical speech tracking in subjective cognitive decline: Discussion

 \section{Discussion}

-The present study investigated how CTS is modulated by SCD severity, different mTRF models (trained by different stimulus features) and expressive styles.
-We first showed that the phonotactic model provided the best prediction of EEG among all three models.
-This suggests that the EEG responses from the present participant group, which are older adults in general, were better explained by higher-level linguistic information compared to basic acoustic features.
-Our results are consistent with previous studies \cite{DiLiberto2018CorticalMeasuresPhonemeLevel}.
-The better performance of the phonotactic model might be because its phonotactic features already capture the onset information represented by the segmentation features (see \cite{Bolt2024NeuralEncodingLinguistic}).
+The present study investigated how CTS is modulated by SCD severity, different mTRF models (trained by different acoustic or subsyllabic linguistic features), and expressive styles.
+We first showed that the phonotactic model outperformed both the segmentation and acoustic models in terms of CTS.
+Thus, higher-level linguistic information better explained EEG signals during speech perception in cognitively normal older adults.
+Consistent with previous findings \cite{Mesik2021EffectsAgeCortical, Bolt2024HearingCognitiveDecline}, this confirms that successful speech perception in aging relies more heavily on top-down linguistic processing.
+Establishing this baseline sets the stage to examine how SCD disrupts these processes.

-We found that the relationship between subjective cognitive concern and cortical tracking differed depending on the level of speech processing.
-While higher-order linguistic features (segmentation and phonotactics) showed a consistent, weak trend where greater cognitive concern was associated with weaker cortical encoding, this relationship was absent for the acoustic model.
-More importantly, the trend of the segmentation and phonotactics model were significantly more negative than that of the acoustic model.
-This suggests that subjective cognitive concerns are specifically related to the cortical tracking of higher level linguistic rather than basic acoustic features.
+Supporting our first two hypotheses, we found that SCD modulates cortical tracking differently depending on the level of speech processing.
+As predicted, greater SCD severity was associated with weaker cortical tracking of higher-level, subsyllabic linguistic (segmentation and phonotactics) features, but not acoustic features.
+It suggests that SCD may specifically affect linguistic features, reflecting early vulnerability in processing linguistic information that support speech perception.

-Finally, the relationship between an individual's subjective cognitive complaints and their cortical tracking of speech depends on the style of that speech.
-Interestingly, we initially predicted that prosodically rich stimuli (the dialogue- or exciting-style), which have higher prosodic processing demands, would be most sensitive to SCDS scores.
-However, we found opposing results: for the scrambled- and descriptive-style stimuli, individuals who had greater subjective concerns showed significantly weaker cortical tracking.
-This suggests a potential compensatory mechanism, whereby more engaging content prompts individuals with higher subjective concerns to recruit additional resources for prosodic processing.
-Future studies incorporating more prosodic features may help disentangle the causes.

-Our study is not without limitations.
-Both the dialogue- and exciting-style stimuli involve two or more speakers, which may involve different perception processes and thus confound the style-specific results.
-Also, while there has been literature suggesting the correspondence between the EEG oscillatory hierarchy and linguistic processing hierarchy \cite{Lalor2025GenerativeMechanismsUnderlying}, the present study did not dive into this perspective.
-It should be addressed in future study.